wenjunshao/test-mslearn-knowledge-mining/02-search-skills.md

 1. Highlight and run each function to see how it works.
 For more information, review the [online documentation](https://www.postgresql.org/docs/current/functions.html) article for information about each function.

-## Clean-Up

-1. If you don't need this PostgreSQL server anymore for other exercises, to avoid incurring unnecessary Azure costs, delete the resource group created in this exercise.

-1. If you want to keep the PostgreSQL server running, you can leave it running.
-If you don't want to leave it running, you can stop the server to avoid incurring unnecessary costs in the bash terminal.
-To stop the server, run the following command:

-    ```azurecli
-    az postgres flexible-server stop --name <your-server-name> --resource-group $RG_NAME
-    ```

-    Replace `<your-server-name>` with the name of your PostgreSQL server.

-    > &#128221; You can also stop the server from the Azure portal.
-In the Azure portal, navigate to **Resource groups** and select the resource group you previously created.
-Select the PostgreSQL server and then select **Stop** from the menu.

-1. If needed, delete the git repository you cloned earlier.

-You successfully completed this exercise.
-You created a couple of stored procedures and executed them.
-You also created a table-valued function and explored some of the built-in functions available in PostgreSQL.

-You can now use these stored procedures and functions in your own PostgreSQL databases to perform various operations on data.